rate-nl/ISO/ISMS.md

 - **Documentation:** Access approvals and removals are retained in email records.

 ### **4.2.
 Provisioning and Review**
-- The Tech Lead provisions access and conducts **annual access reviews**.
 - Developers are responsible for ensuring secure implementation of access control measures within the systems they develop.
 - Records are maintained for audit purposes.